jonathanmoregard/intentor/SHARING_GUIDE.md

-# Intentor Extension - Testing Guide
+# Intender Extension - Testing Guide

-## What is Intentor?
+## What is Intender?

-Intentor is a browser extension that helps you pause and reflect before visiting certain websites.
+Intender is a browser extension that helps you pause and reflect before visiting certain websites.
 It creates a moment of intentionality by requiring you to type a specific phrase before continuing to distracting sites.

 ## How to Install (Chrome/Edge)